rossfromwork/nr-synthetic-APMagentcheck/README.md

 * It's not really necassary to run your Scripted Browser check frequently.
 Keep in mind that the slowest frequency a Scripted Browser check can run is 1 day.
   * Alert condition time window will have to be longer (1hour for example) and threshold period will also have to be similar for this to trigger your condition.

-# NRQL to check the custom attirbutes are being written:
+# NRQL to check the custom attributes are being written:

 `FROM SyntheticCheck SELECT custom.AgentType,custom.CountOfOutdatedAgents,custom.CheckDate WHERE monitorId = '<insertmonitoridhere>' SINCE 1 day ago`